Subspace clustering using a symmetric low-rank representation: Introduction

 \citet{Liu2010LRR} recently introduced low-rank representation techniques into the subspace clustering problem and established a low-rank representation (LRR) algorithm \cite{Liu2010LRR}.
 LRR assumes that the data samples are approximately drawn from a mixture of multiple low-rank subspaces.
-The goal of LRR is to take the correlation structure of data into account, and find the lowest-rank representation of the data matrix using an appropriate dictionary.
+The goal of LRR is to take the correlation structure of data into account, and find the lowest-rank representation of $Z$ using an appropriate dictionary.
 LRR solves the convex optimization problem of nuclear-norm minimization, which is considered as a surrogate for rank minimization.
 It performs subspace clustering excellently.
 However, the affinity for the spectral clustering input, which can be computed using a symmetrization step of the low-rank representation results \cite{Liu2010LRR1}, is not good at characterizing how other samples contribute to the reconstruction of a given sample.
-In additional, the motivation of a new version of LRR to use the matrix ${U^*}{U^{*T}}$ as an affinity for the spectral clustering input remains vague without theoretical analysis \cite{Liu2010LRR}.
+In addition, the motivation of a new version of LRR to use the matrix ${U^*}{U^{*T}}$ as an affinity for the spectral clustering input remains vague without theoretical analysis \cite{Liu2010LRR}.
 Here, ${U^*}$ can found using the skinny SVD of the low-rank representation $Z$, i.e., $Z = {U^*}{\Sigma ^*}{V^{*T}}$. \citet{Ni2010LRRPSD} proposed a robust low-rank subspace segmentation method to extend LRR and improve performance.
-It enforces the symmetric positive semi-definite (PSD) constraint to explicitly obtain a symmetric PSD matrix and avoid the symmetrization post-processing.
-LRR and its variations are guaranteed to produce block-diagonal affinity matrices under the independence assumption.
+It enforces the symmetric positive semi-definite (PSD) constraint on $Z$ to explicitly obtain a symmetric PSD matrix and avoid the symmetrization post-processing.
+LRR and its variations are guaranteed to produce block-diagonal affinity matrices if the points are already ordered according to their respective clusters under the independence assumption.
 However, nonnegativity of the values of the PSD matrix cannot be guaranteed by PSD conditions.
 Consequently, negative elements of the PSD matrix lack physical interpretation for visual data.
-Besides, a pairwise affinity relationship for spectral clustering between data points inevitably leads to loss of information.
+Besides, if the low-rank representation matrix is considered as a pairwise affinity relationship for spectral clustering between data points, this inevitably leads to loss of information.
 This means that it does not fully capture the complexity of the problem, i.e., the intrinsic correlation of data points \cite{Agarwal2005Clustering, Zhou2006HyperGraph}.
 To tackle this difficulty, one needs to learn an affinity matrix by exploiting the structure of the low-rank representation.